rujultelavane/Dementia-Screening-AI4ALL-09D-Project/README.md

 # AI4ALL Group09D — Dementia Screening from Picture-Description Tasks

-A research project exploring whether **dementia can be screened from the "Cookie Theft" picture-description task** — using two independent, separately trained models:
+A research project exploring whether **dementia can be screened from the "Cookie Theft" picture-description task** — using three independent, separately trained models:

 - **Text model** — hand-crafted linguistic features extracted from a CHAT-format